The foundational playbook for Founders to create the next

 |Market-Driven Income||Dependency Income|

-Obsessing over the problem (or pain or aspirations) means empathizing with your customer and beneficiary, deeply understanding them and making sure you deliver them what they value because that is what is important to them.
+Obsessing over the problem (or pain or aspirations) means empathizing with your customer and beneficiary, deeply understanding them and making sure you deliver value because that is what is important to them.
 Value and price are not the same thing.
 Price is what you want to sell it for, value is what the customer perceives the item is worth.
 So, Value is determined by the Customer.
 Being laser focused on creating value ensures you’ll make impact in areas that the community and market wants.

 The first stage is Discovery.
 You need to build empathy for your target customer.
 The best method to gain that insight is to engage with them or observe them in action.
 By doing so, you’ll understand:

 After gathering insights and data on your customer, the second step is to Define.
-Take your learnings and understandings and build a proposed solution that can help them achieve their aspirations or eliminate their problems and fears.
+Take your learnings and understandings and build a proposed solution that can help your Customers achieve their aspirations or eliminate their problems and fears.
 This will be in the form of making it easier to ‘get things done’ or resolve their pains and frustrations.
 You know you’re on the right path when just about everyone wants to be your customer.

 A quick note on how this process relates to Impact Startups.
 Impact Startups often have a unique aspect to their business – the people who receive the benefits of the impact are often not paying customers.
 For example, social network businesses have users, people who get benefit from using the platform for free (Facebook, LinkedIN are two examples).
 The customers are the Advertisers – the ones paying for access and catching the users’ attention.
 During these two initial stages, you’ll need to be clear Who is in these two groups: Customers and Beneficiaries.
-These may be two different groups you need to serve.
+These may be two different groups you’ll need to serve.
 Remember, if you don’t have a customer, then you don’t have a market-driven impact startup (and will need to rely on grants and donations to succeed).

 This often stalls or trips up founders and startups.
 The desire to help the world hits a roadblock due to lack of revenue.
 We’ve seen this before and we’re able to help.
 The Plastic Bank had to solve this issue – read more of their story here.
 You can learn more about the difference between Customers and Beneficiaries by accessing the Lean Canvas toolkit.